Aspose/releases.aspose.com/content/en/words/net/_index.md

 Document firstDoc = new Document("DocumentA.docx");
 Document secondDoc = new Document("DocumentB.docx");

-// Use OpenAI or Google generative language models.
+// Create an instance of the specific generative model using the factory method and configure the API key.
 AiModel model = AiModel.Create(AiModelType.Gpt4OMini).WithApiKey(apiKey);

 Document summary = model.Summarize(firstDoc, new SummarizeOptions() { SummaryLength = SummaryLength.Short });